fluid-music/fluid-music/fluid-music/README.md

 ### Durations measured in Whole Notes (except in OSC messages)

 Where possible, I measure durations in whole notes.
 This means that an eighth note is `1/8` === `0.125`, which I find easier than measuring in quarter notes or seconds.

-The exception is in OSC messages.
-In OSC messages, durations are measure in quarter notes.

-- Most OSC libraries do not support double precision, and this allows for higher accuracy timing
-- Tracktion tends to measure things in seconds, but Midi notes are saved in `beats`, which typically means quarter notes.